Do you love globes or are you always finding them in thrift stores? Here are 20 DIY globe projects that you’ll love – great home decor inspiration!

 DIY Globe Projects

 Are you always finding old globes in thrift stores?
 Make one over to match your decor.
-Here are 20 DIY globe projects that you'll love!
+Here are 20 globe crafts that you'll love!

 Gold Leaf